Everybody wants to hire experience, but there are only 3 (and a half) skills that really matter.

 You can make the case that some of these come with experience, but that isn’t always true.
 I’m not impressed by the X years someone spent being told what to do in a traditional, hierarchical company.
 Depending on the culture, that experience can actually be a detriment.

-When you find a curious person who can both solve problems and communicate effectively, an effective manager can teach that person just about any role in a business in a matter of days.
+When you find a curious person who can both solve problems and communicate effectively, an effective manager can teach that person just about any role in a business in a few days.

 A person can have different styles of each.